 With the remote work revolution and ongoing war for talents, it is not surprising that employers are more eager to hire team members from abroad – both the neighboring countries and offshore team members.
 Apparently, there are multiple advantages when hiring multinational teams, including:

 - Overseas talents – first and foremost, there are tons of skilled and motivated people around the world, with many of them having a goal to polish their skills and earn as much money as possible with them.
-The overseas company is usually a highly aspirational and competitive employer on a local market, thus access to the overseas talent pool can be easier than done on a local scale.
+The overseas company is usually a highly aspirational and competitive employer in a local market; thus, access to the overseas talent pool can be easier than done on a local scale.

 - Competitive salary overseas – the other side of the same coin – an employee who is working overseas has his or her bills paid in a local currency while earning the employer’s wage.
 This makes this cooperation even more attractive, enabling one to harness the benefits of exchange rates and differences in living costs.